ManchesterBioinference/DEtime/README.md

 DEtime is an R package for two-sample time series analysis using Gaussian process methods.
 This package implements the Gaussian regression framework for perturbation time point inferrence in a two sample case.

-The paper describing this package is available at arXiv: http://arxiv.org/abs/1602.01743
+The paper describing this package is available at DOI: https://doi.org/10.1093/bioinformatics/btw329 and arXiv: http://arxiv.org/abs/1602.01743

 ## Installation